-We seek exemplars of community-led initiatives from throughout the world, as well as from home grown communities, which express their cultures rather than the values and aspirations of others.
+We sought exemplars of community-led initiatives from throughout the world, as well as from home grown communities, who expressed their cultures rather than the values and aspirations of others.

 THEME TWO | MOVEMENT

-As Auckland looks more and more towards alternatives to the car for getting people around the city, can we start to think more about the opportunities for our transport infrastructure to be a catalyst for social and cultural exchange that helps to connect our citizens, not just our places.
+As Auckland looks more and more towards alternatives to the car for getting people around the city, we started to think more about the opportunities for our transport infrastructure to be a catalyst for social and cultural exchange that helps to connect our citizens, not just our places.